Mal Meninga: Queensland

 In the 2015 State of Origin Series he coached Queensland to their ninth series win in ten years, with the decider played at Suncorp Stadium in Brisbane on 8 July 2015 and Queensland recording both the largest score and biggest victory margin with a 52–6 victory.

 Australia

 On 2 December 2015, Meninga was appointed as the head coach of the Australian national rugby league team, succeeding Tim Sheens.
 This, however, meant that he had to resign from his post as Queensland Origin coach (following events during the 1985 Kangaroo Tour of New Zealand, the Australian Rugby League had decided that the Australian coach could not be a current State of Origin coach), thus ending the most successful Origin coaching stint in NRL history.
 Before his appointment Mal announced his ambitions that he wanted the International game to become the pinnacle of rugby league like it was in his playing days.

 In late 2017, Meninga coached the Australian team to win the 2017 Rugby League World Cup.

 In October 2022 he named his Australia squad for the 2021 Rugby League World Cup.

 Meninga coached Australia in their 2021 Rugby League World Cup final victory over Samoa.

+Perth Bears

+On 6 June 2025, it was announced that Meninga would return as an NRL coach.
+The rugby league Immortal was unveiled as the inaugural coach of the Perth Bears, revealing he was fully aware of the gravity of being the man charged with leading the NRL's 18th team from 2027.
+Meninga has agreed to take the reins for at least the 2027 and 2028 seasons, but with the more immediate focus of building the club, and the roster, from the ground up.
+His return to NRL coaching after a 25-year hiatus would result in him resigning as head coach of the national team, with the ARLC appointing Kevin Walters the new Test coach for Australia.